This post may contain affiliate links. Please read my disclosure policy.

 If using potatoes instead of gnocchi, add them with the broth in step 3.

 Use fresh gnocchi or a vacuumed sealed package found in the pasta section of the store.
+If using frozen gnocchi, check the package directions.

 Thanks so much for stopping by!
 Tricia